utshomax/postman-docs/src/pages/docs/getting-started/first-steps/sending-the-first-request.md

 ## Sending an API request

 Make sure you've [downloaded and installed the Postman desktop app](/docs/getting-started/first-steps/get-postman/).
-When you're ready, open the Postman app and send your first API request.
+When you're ready, open the Postman desktop app and send your first API request.

 1. Select **+** in the workbench to open a new [tab](/docs/getting-started/basics/navigating-postman/#tabs).
 1. Enter `postman-echo.com/get` for the request URL.